gabrielrowan/Contributions/README.md

 - Open terminal, change directory into the `server` folder and [follow instructions to run server](https://github.com/arqiva-cs/fe-tech-test/blob/main/server/README.md)
 - Open second terminal, change directory into the `ui/contributions-frontend` directory
 - Run command `npm run dev`

-To return to the unfiltered results after typing in a search term in the search bar, click on the navbar heading

 ## Wireframe